ecmwf/datacube-spec/readme.md

 * YAML
 * URL query string

 Different service interfaces require the MARS language to be represented in certains ways.
-This repository aims to provide a definitive specification of the format syntax, and tools to perform validation and translation consistently.
+This repository aims to provide a definitive specification of the syntax, and tools to perform validation and translation consistently.

 # Datacubes